 Deals and volumes for investment-grade bonds

-Corporate investment-grade borrowing rose to $31.9 billion in the primary markets in the week leading up to March 27, 2015.
-This was 55.8% higher than issuance worth $20.47 billion in the previous week.
-The number of issuers fell to 20—down by eight from the previous week.
+Corporate investment-grade issuance rose to $28.15 billion in the primary markets in the week ending April 17, 2015.
+This was 37.1% higher than the issuance worth $20.525 billion in the previous week.
+The number of issuers rose to 19—up by three compared with the previous week.
+Primary market issuance activity was seen on all days of the week, except April 17.

 Issuance by quality and maturity

-Most issues were fixed-rate.
-They accounted for 93.4% of the week’s issuance.
-As per credit ratings, A-rated issuers were the most prolific.
-They made up 38.4%, or $12.25 billion, in issuance.
-They were followed closely by BBB-rated issuers, which formed 38.1% of the week’s issuance.
+Fixed-rate issues formed 99.1% of all issuances last week.
+Looking at the credit ratings of these issues, BBB-rated issuers were the most prolific.
+They made up 48.7%, or $13.7 billion, in issuance.
+They were followed by A-rated issuers, which formed 26.5% of the week’s issuance.

-In terms of maturity, the largest chunk of issuance, making up 38.2% of all issues, was in the five-year maturity category.
-It was followed by the ten-year maturity category, which saw 22.6% of the issuances.
-There was no issuance of more-than-30-year-maturity bonds for the fourth week in a row.
-However, perpetuals saw issuance worth $4.25 billion after no issuance in the previous week.
+In terms of maturity, the largest chunk of issuance was in the five-year maturity category, making up 41.7% of all issues.
+It was followed by the ten-year maturity category, which saw 27.0% of all issuances.
+The >30-year maturity category accounted for 2.1% of total issuance.
+Perpetuals saw issuance worth $4.0 billion after a $2.25 billion issuance in the previous week.

-In the next part of this series, we’ll highlight the major deals—including pricing, quality, and yields.
+In the next part of this series, we’ll highlight the major deals, including pricing, credit rating, and yields.